Launch a hacked Canon camera to the stratosphere and photograph the blackness of space.

 It works like this: You fill the balloon to a certain volume at ground level – it’s about a 6-foot-diameter balloon.
 As it rises into the atmosphere, the pressure drops and the balloon expands.
-This particular balloon is rated for a burst radius of 20 feet!
+This particular balloon is rated for a burst diameter of 20 feet!
 Making the theory become reality depends on getting the correct amount of helium into the balloon.

 I had nothing but a positive experience while dealing with the local FAA field office.
 Be sure to call weeks before your launch and explain what it is you’re about to do.
 They’ll want to know when and where you are launching from, what the size of your payload is, what your expected ascent/descent rate will be, and the expected path your balloon will follow.
 It is imperative that you keep your payload under 4 pounds.
 If you go over 4 pounds, the rules change drastically.
 To keep things inexpensive, aim for about 2 pounds.
 Ours was 2.2 pounds.